remote-es/remotes/README.md

 * (All offers are remote) if the job listing does not offer any indication that all offers are remote, nor marks clearly remote offers, but all jobs are remote.
+* (All technical offers are remote) if the job listing does not offer any indication that all offers are remote, nor marks clearly remote offers, but all technical offers are remote.

 # Support